 As a Director, I was frequently asked to make decisions.
-Some relatively easy, such as weighing up one product’s specification to another but some were quite difficult like moving a multimillion pound logistics warehouse, stock and people from one location to another while continuing customer support and expected service levels in the middle of a recession!
+Some relatively easy to decide, in good faith, whether it is appropriate for the company to take a particular course of action but some were quite difficult like moving a multimillion pound logistics warehouse, stock and people from one location to another while continuing customer support and expected service levels in the middle of a recession!

 Decisions affect us and those around us, it is no wonder the weight of making these can be really demanding on us as well as exhausting!

 Your approach may be quite stoic and attempting to change your usual thought process can be demanding.
 No matter whether you go at it with all the optimism in the world or with careful consideration of each element you can easily miss the opposites of your natural demeanor, ie if you are normally averse to risks, you may miss opportunities.